anish-bhattacharya/evfly/README.md

 Ensure that the `flightmare/flightpy/configs/vision/config.yaml` parameters are unchanged.
 Default evaluation parameters specified in `envtest/ros/evaluation_config.yaml` resets the environment once the drone reaches the target `x=60`, the drone exits a specified bounding box, or the trial times out.

 Run Flightmare in `state` mode to activate the privileged expert policy.
-Data will be stored upon each rollout in `envtest/ros/train_set`:
+Data will be stored upon each rollout in `envtest/ros/rollouts` (a folder created in the setup script):
 ```
-mkdir -p envtest/ros/train_set
 bash launch_evaluation.bash <N> state
 ```

-After populating the `train_set` directory, you can move the relevant trajectory folders to your desired dataset directory:
+After populating the `rollouts` directory, you can move the relevant trajectory folders to your desired dataset directory.
+If copying all folders, make sure no previous, unwanted rollouts are present in the directory.
 ```
-mv envtest/ros/train_set/* data/datasets/new_dataset/
+mv envtest/ros/rollouts/* data/datasets/new_dataset/
 ```

 #### 2. Run Vid2E to convert images to events